Lee Swaby: Professional career

 Following several opponents Swaby went up against Mark Hobson in 2002 at Huddersfield Leisure Centre in Yorkshire, in the BBBofC British cruiserweight title eliminator where he lost on points after a 10-round fight.
 Despite the loss, Swaby went on to win his next six fights only to return to Huddersfield to face Hobson for the Commonwealth cruiserweight title and the BBBofC British Cruiserweight title.
 He lost through a technical knockout in round six of a twelve-round fight.

 Swaby went on to have six more fights before deciding to become a heavyweight boxer in 2007.
 After a year out of the boxing ring gaining the weight he fought his first heavyweight battle on 7 December 2007 in Germany against unbeaten Sebastian Koeber and went the full six rounds.

 In 2008, Swaby competed in the Matchroom sports' Prizefighter heavyweights tournament, which was aired live on Sky Sports on 12 September 2008, at Metro Radio Arena in Newcastle-upon-Tyne.
 Swaby beat Darren Morgan to take him into the semi-final before being defeated by Chris Burton.

 Swaby took on two more short notice fights including Tyson Fury aired on ITV4's 'Fight night' on 14 March 2009, where Fury was seen punching himself in the face following a failed uppercut.
 Fury beat Swaby after he retired in his corner in the fourth round.

-On 9 May 2009, Swaby fought Paul Butlin for the Midlands Area heavyweight title and won. the following year Swaby organised another boxing show on valentines weekend.

-He fought for the British masters Heavy weight title against David Ingleby and won going the full 10 rounds.
+On 9 May 2009, Swaby fought Paul Butlin for the Midlands Area heavyweight title and won.
+The following year Swaby organised another boxing show on valentines weekend.
+He fought for the British masters heavyweight title against David Ingleby and won going the full 10 rounds.
 Swaby lost another 6 fights all at short notice before retiring his career on 22 October 2010.

-Prizefighter

-On 12 September 2008, Swaby participated in the Prizefighter competition at the Metro Radio Arena, Newcastle, United Kingdom.
-Swaby beat Darren Morgan by unanimous decision before losing by unanimous decision to Chris Burton in the semi-finals.